 Climb to the Top of Hvar Town’s Fortress

-There are many island hopping tours, including the Passion on the Adriatic, that will bring you to the sunny island of Hvar, a favorite among Croatian travelers.
+There are many island hopping tours, including the Croatia Luxury Island Hopping Tour, that will bring you to the sunny island of Hvar, a favorite among Croatian travelers.
 Hvar Town enjoys a backdrop of the sparkling Adriatic and glistening white homes, providing Old World Mediterranean charms.
 For the very best view over it all, climb to the top of Fortica Fortress.
 Towering above all the mega-yachts in the harbor is this Spanish fortress, built in the early 16th-century, saving the local population when much of the island was destroyed by the Turkish in 1571.
 Worth the effort, your ascent will be rewarded with a panorama of the island-dotted sea and the maze of winding streets lined with fine dining restaurants, enticing cafes and shops selling unique artisan crafts.

 Embark on a Jeep Safari Tour on Hvar